NordicSemiconductor/zcbor/README.md

              {code,convert} ...

 Parse a CDDL file and validate/convert between YAML, JSON, and CBOR.
 Can also generate C code for validation/encoding/decoding of CBOR.
+Note that the other top-level arguments (e.g. -c) must appear before {code/convert}.
+See zcbor code/convert --help to see their respective specialized arguments.

 positional arguments:
   {code,convert}